 When they repeated some of the same ones, we simply declined.
 The chefs even asked what we would like to try and we were able to request some of the meats that we hadn't tried yet.
 For the most part, the meats were flavorful and excellent cuts.

 During Devour Downtown, dessert is included with the meal.
 Normally, this is not the case.
 So, if you are able to control yourself enough to save room for dessert, Fogo de Chao does offer a wide selection.
-I tried the crème brule and it came out perfectly with the carmelized sugar topping.
+I tried the crème brulée and it came out perfectly with the caramelized sugar topping.
 It was very sweet and light at the same time.
 I enjoyed it immensely but couldn't finish it.
-It was a generous portion after such a generous meal.
+It was a generous portion.
 Our server offered my husband a slice of cheesecake with strawberry topping, which he said was very good as well.

 Neither one of us tried their signature papaya cream dish, but it gets rave reviews.

-Lunch at Fogo de Chao is $26.50 per person and $19.50 for just the salad bar.
-If you're dining at dinner, expect to pay $46.50 for the entire meal.
-The price for the dinner salad bar alone is also $19.50.
-Children 5 and under are free.
-Children ages 6 to 10 are half price.
+Lunch at Fogo de Chao in 2019 is $39.95 per person (with a slight discount on weekdays) and $28.95 for just the salad bar.
+If you're dining at dinner, expect to pay $54.95 for the entire meal.
+The price for the dinner salad bar alone is also $29.95.
+Children 6 and under are free.
+Children ages 7 to 12 are half price.

 Eating at Fogo de Chao was a fun experience.
 The food was good and it was a nice atmosphere.
 The staff was friendly and helpful.
 When I eat at a restaurant this pricey, I have very high expectations.
 Food preferences are personal, so it's always hard to judge.
 I like distinct seasoning on meat.
 The gaucho style is all about bringing out the natural flavors of the cuts of meat.
 So they use salt and natural seasonings.
 While the meat was all good, I think I would have preferred a bit more flavor.
 I loved the sides and desserts we tried.